 Higher (incremental) production costs resulting from the use of higher priced substitute inputs (lead free alloys) to meet the proposed restriction requirements will be incurred.
-These costs would initially be met by manufacturers.
-These costs are expected to be passed onto importers, retailers and ultimately to consumers as the jewellery markets are not known to have any particular distortions.
-The impact on production input substitution costs will depend on a number of parameters, including:
+These costs would initially

-It should be noted that CBI (2009) quotes a total figure of 200 million articles of jewellery sold in the EU, and hence the use of a figure of 1.4 billion articles used here alongside the import value figure derived from CBI (2009) would seem to be inconsistent.
+63 It should be noted that CBI (2009) quotes a total figure of 200 million articles of jewellery sold in the EU, and hence the use of a figure of 1.4 billion articles used here alongside the import value figure derived from CBI (2009) would seem to be inconsistent.
 However for reasons explained elsewhere in this document, as well as the fact that CBI (2009) does not explicitly link the number of articles with the import value, the estimate of 200 million is considered to be a significant underestimate of total jewellery and more likely to relate to EU produced jewellery sales.

-&lt;sup>53 Evidence for a figure of $\in$ 1.19 as being in the right ball park is furthermore suggested by comments made in the public consultation on the lead in jewellery restriction (JDA, 2010), which gives a cost figure of $\in$ 0.43 - $\in$ 1.30 per item of jewellery.
+64 Evidence for a figure of €1.19 as being in the right ball park is furthermore suggested by comments made in the public consultation on the lead in jewellery restriction (JDA, 2010), which gives a cost figure of €0.43 - €1.30 per item of jewellery.